Language Arts and Literacy

 - Reading and writing are interconnected forms of communication that emerge from listening and speaking.

-- There is no ‘one way’ to teach reading or writing; teachers need to incorporate a wide variety of instructional strategies to teach every student.
+- Teachers need to incorporate a wide variety of instructional strategies to teach each and every student.

 - Reading and writing acquisition occurs along a developmental continuum of stages.